VCurry20/FDAProject2021/README.md

 ![alt text](https://mrpg.scene7.com/is/image/MRP/02_5301010633_SI_00?$preset$&wid=767)

-When you have installed Anaconda and the additional required programs you can then fork or clone the github Repository - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.
+When you have installed Anaconda and the additional required programs you can then fork or clone the Github Repository - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.

 None of these actions will change the original repository.